ceph/ceph/doc/rbd/rbd-cloudstack.rst

    libvirt from source.

 Installing and configuring QEMU for use with CloudStack doesn't require any special handling.
-Ensure that you have a running Ceph  cluster.
+Ensure that you have a running Ceph Storage Cluster.
 Install QEMU and configure it for use with Ceph; then, install ``libvirt`` version 0.9.13 or higher (you may need to compile from source) and ensure it is running with Ceph.

 #. `Install and Configure QEMU`_.
 #. `Install and Configure libvirt`_ version 0.9.13 or higher.